Sustainable Global Ties: ACE Partner Project’s Contribution to Health, Technology, Environment

 RAMR2D

-RAMR2D deepened its efforts toward responsible mining practices by significantly contributing to Motion 67 at the 2021 IUCN Congress to minimise biodiversity impacts.
+RAMR2D’s contributions to global conversation efforts such as Motion 67 at the 2021 IUCN Congress have raised its profile as a key player in sustainable mining practices.
 RAMR2D’s involvement enhanced its visibility among global conservation stakeholders and positioned it as a key player in advocating biodiversity protection in mining activities, contributing to global conservation efforts.
 RAMR2D also co-organised the Mining Connections Conferences in 2022 and 2024, fostering collaboration among global researchers, NGOs, and mining companies to address mining challenges and opportunities and promote data transparency for responsible mining in West Africa.

 RES-EAU

-RES-EAU’s technical expertise in water management was recognised by the UNCCD when UNCCD appointed it to define a transboundary water strategy for the Great Green Wall (GGW) initiative.
-By integrating sustainable water practices, leveraging advanced technologies like remote sensing, and fostering collaboration among stakeholders, the network has been crucial in ensuring efficient and equitable water use within the GGW projects, enhancing water security, combating desertification, and promoting environmental sustainability in the Sahel, which aligns with GGW’s broader goals.
+RES-EAU’s work has gained global recognition, with the UNCCD appointing the network to develop a transboundary water strategy for the Great Green Wall (GGW) initiative.
+By integrating advanced technologies like remote sensing, and stakeholders’ collaboration, RES – EAU’s network has been crucial in ensuring efficient and equitable water use within the GGW projects, enhancing water security, combating desertification, and promoting environmental sustainability in the Sahel, which aligns with GGW’s broader goals.

 RES-EAU’s High-level Session at World Water Forum 2022